temporalio/documentation/docs/concepts/what-is-a-query.md

 This is what it means for query to be eventually consistency.

 Query has another consistency level called strong consistency.
-A strongly consistent Query is guaranteed to return the state which includes all Events that came before the Query was issued.
+A strongly consistent Query is guaranteed to return the state, which includes all Events that came before the Query was issued.
 An Event is considered to have come before a Query if the call creating the Event returned success before the Query was issued.
 Events that are created while the Query is outstanding may or may not be reflected in the Workflow state the Query result is based on.